origin459/Conditional_TGAN/README.md

 # **Conditional TGAN with Singular Valued Clipping**
 This repository contains an implementation of a Conditional Temporal Generative Adversarial Network (TGAN) model using singular value clipping.
-The model is designed to generate sequences conditioned on text inputs.
+The model is designed to generate sequences of images needed to make a video conditioned on text inputs.
 It follows the principles from the base TGAN paper and integrates text embeddings to guide the generation process.
 ## **Overview**
 1) **Project:** Conditional TGAN (Text-Guided Temporal GAN)
 2) Singular value clipping for enforcing the 1-Lipschitz constraint.